 “Then Aaron shall come into the tabernacle of meeting, shall take off the linen garments which he put on when he went into the Holy Place, and shall leave them there.
 And he shall wash his body with water in a holy place, put on his garments, come out and offer his burnt offering and the burnt offering of the people, and make atonement for himself and for the people.
 The fat of the sin offering he shall burn on the altar.
 And he who released the goat as the scapegoat shall wash his clothes and bathe his body in water, and afterward he may come into the camp.
 The bull for the sin offering and the goat for the sin offering, whose blood was brought in to make atonement in the Holy Place, shall be carried outside the camp.
 And they shall burn in the fire their skins, their flesh, and their offal.
 Then he who burns them shall wash his clothes and bathe his body in water, and afterward he may come into the camp.

 b.
-Take off the linen garments… put on his garments: When atonement was finished, the priest emerged from the tabernacle in glory – with the humble garments taken off and in his normal clothes for glory and beauty.
+Take off the linen garments…. put on his garments: When atonement was finished, the High Priest emerged from the tabernacle in glory – with the humble garments taken off and in his normal clothes for glory and beauty.

 i.
 On the Day of Atonement, the high priest was humble (Leviticus 16:4), he was spotless (Leviticus 16:11), and he was alone (Leviticus 16:11-14), and he emerged victorious.
 Each of these aspects was perfectly fulfilled by Jesus Messiah in accomplishing the ultimate work of atonement.

 6. (29-31) What the people did on the Day of Atonement.